1.1. Contact organisation

 The LFS household frame population consists of the non-collective households with at least one member aged 15 to 89 years.
 The exclusion of residents in collective housing (care homes, prisons, monasteries …) reduces the sample size with +/- 0.5%.

 Statbel's gross sample households for the survey on ICT usage in households consists of the responding LFS sample households selected for the first or second quarter of the concerning survey year (households with at least one member aged 16 to 89 years).
-Due to a lowering reponse rate the responding LFS sample households of the fourth quarter of the preceding year have been added since 2021.
+Due to a lowering response rate the responding LFS sample households of the fourth quarter of the preceding year have been added since 2021.

-The survey is voluntary.
+The survey is voluntary

 18.1.2.
 Sampling design